cobyism/ghost-on-heroku/README.md

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

+## Note regarding Ghost version 1.X

+The latest releases of Ghost dropped support for a couple of things that complicate one-button deployment on Heroku (see issues #90 and #91 for background).
+Until we can establish the best way to support deploying the latest version of Ghost to Heroku, this repository will remain at v0.11.11.
+If you have suggestions, please open an issue or pull request.
+In the meantime, thank you for your patience.

 ## Deploying on Heroku

 To get your own Ghost blog running on Heroku, click the button below: